Cubs vs. Astros Player Props Betting Odds

 Alvarez Stats

-- Alvarez has 36 hits with eight doubles, nine home runs, 17 walks and 37 RBI.
+- Alvarez has eight doubles, nine home runs, 19 walks and 37 RBI (37 total hits).

-- Alvarez has picked up at least one hit in 11 games in a row.
-During his last 10 games he is batting .342 with three doubles, three home runs, three walks and 10 RBI.
+- Alvarez hopes to build on a 12-game hitting streak in this matchup.
+During his last 10 games he is hitting .361 with three doubles, three home runs, five walks and 10 RBI.

 Alvarez Recent Games